razor-network/monitoring/README.md

     ```

 - You can open grafana at `localhost:3000`, and get
+    1. Can checkout `Razor` dashboard to monitor your staker.
-    1. Insight of host metrics at `Node Exporter Full` dashboard
+    2. Insight of host metrics at `Node Exporter Full` dashboard.
-    2. Containers Insight at `Docker and OS metrics ( cadvisor, node_exporter )` dashboard
+    3. Containers Insight at `Docker and OS metrics ( cadvisor, node_exporter )` dashboard.
-    3. Can checkout `Razor` dashboard to monitor your staker
+    4. Can monitor alerts at `Alertmanager` dashboard.